utsoree/utsoree.github.io/_pages/about.md

 I am a [postdoctoral researcher](https://www.unige.ch/gsem/en/research/institutes/iee/team/phd/utsoree-das/) at the [Geneva School of Economics and Management](https://www.unige.ch/gsem/en/research/institutes/iee/), University of Geneva.
 I received my PhD in Economics in June, 2026.

-My research is broadly based on applied microeconomics- with a focus on environment and resource, development, innovation, and sustainable transformation.
+I am an applied economist working on the intersection of environment and resource, innovation, development, and sustainable transformation.

 </div>